Foster parent - cats and kittens

 - Spare room (required for cats) – a safe and secure space away from other animals which could be a spare room, bathroom or laundry.

-- Written consent from your landlord – if you don’t own your home.
+- Consent from your landlord – if you don’t own your home.

 - Care – most animals will require medication throughout their stay (training on how to medicate an animal is provided)